autohandle/CarNdVehicleDetection-/README.md

 The video was created by:
 [`ProcessVideo.py`](./ProcessVideo.py).

-I&quot;m not sure the video meets the `minimal false positives` test.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.